wmelvin/fewtilities/README.md

                      but not executed.
   -k, --keep-spaces  Keep spaces in destination file names.
 By default, spaces
                      are replaced with underscores.
+  --by-year          Move files to sub-directories named for only the year the
+                     file was last modified (instead of year and month which is the default action).
   --what-if          Print the list of files that would be moved.
 ```